LaunchCodeEducation/Couscous/LCDEVELOPMENT.md

 ### Install Couscous (dev version)

-Clone this repo, and from within the project directory run:
+Clone this repo, checkout the `lc_develop` branch, and from within the project directory run:

 ```
 $ ./build.sh